fpereiro/gotoB/tutorial/tutorial.md

 The frontend always starts the conversation by making a *request* to the backend.
 The backend replies to the frontend's request with a *response*.
 (There are exceptions to this, but in general it is true).
 The communication between frontend and backend is a sequence of requests and responses.

 TODO
+two sources of events: user interactions and responders responders don't call responders; they only call events!

+TODO
 - html/css/js
 - state